rbtcollins/bitnami-docker/tutorials/subrion.md

 ### Step 1: Download Subrion

-Create an new project directory that will contain our app's content.
+Create a new project directory that will contain our app's content.

 ```bash
 mkdir docker-subrion